 Acceptance to a School Abroad

 You have been chosen to participate in one of the Middlebury C.V.
 Starr Schools Abroad.
 Your success as a study abroad student will depend upon how well you have prepared yourself for the experience.
 This handbook covers a wide range of information necessary for this purpose.
 Please take the time to read this handbook carefully prior to departure, and know how to access it in your host country as well.

-Middlebury sponsors programs abroad in Amman, Beijing, Belo Horizonte, Berlin, Bordeaux, Buenos Aires, Concepción, Córdoba (Spain), Delhi, Ferrara, Florence, Florianópolis, Getafe, Hangzhou, Irkutsk, Kunming, Logroño, Madrid, Mainz, Montevideo, Moscow, Niterói, Oxford, Paris, Poitiers, Potsdam, Rabat, Rome, Santiago, Temuco, Tokyo, Valdivia, Valparaíso, Villarrica, Viña del Mar, Yaoundé, and Yaroslavl.
+Middlebury sponsors programs abroad in Amman, Beijing, Belo Horizonte, Berlin, Bordeaux, Buenos Aires, Concepción, Córdoba (Spain), Ferrara, Florence, Florianópolis, Getafe, Irkutsk, Kunming, Logroño, Madrid, Mainz, Mayaguez, Montevideo, Moscow, Niterói, Oxford, Paris, Poitiers, Potsdam, Rabat, Rio Piedras, Rome, San Juan, Santiago, Temuco, Tokyo, Valdivia, Valparaíso, Villarrica, Viña del Mar, Yaoundé, and Yaroslavl.
 Over the years, thousands of students have benefited from the experience of living and studying in these cities, improving their language skills, and learning first-hand about foreign cultures and civilizations.

 Middlebury has designed programs in which immersion in the host culture is a primary goal.
 We believe that study abroad can provide an important complement to study in the United States.
 Indeed, it often provides the occasion for students to profit from a richness of experience and to achieve a level of maturity not easily available in the familiar surroundings of home.
 The Middlebury Schools Abroad offer a variety of intellectual challenges, but, equally important, they offer a cultural experience that can give special meaning and depth to the more academic understanding of the language and civilization of the host country.